warburteezy/Etchessera/README.md

 Will require 3D models for pieces in order to build.

-The game Etchessera is owned by Warburteezy games.
+The game Etchessera is owned by Warburteezy Games.
 However, this project is welcome to be modified and used by others under a different name.